Criticism of college and university rankings in North America: St. John's College

 St. John's College, which since 1937 has followed the Great Books Program, runs counter to the usual emphasis on rankings and selectivity.
 As of 2005, St. John's has chosen not to participate in any collegiate rankings surveys and has not sent them their requested survey information.
 However, the school is still included in the U.S News college ranking guide and ranks in the third tier.
 This may be due to the school's decision not to send information to U.S. News.
 President Christopher B. Nelson stated that, "in principle, St. John's is opposed to rankings."
 He notes that:

-Maclean's boycott
+2005—2006 movement in Canada

-In September 2006, a number of universities in Canada jointly refused to participate in the Maclean's University Rankings survey.
-The president of the University of Alberta, Indira Samarasekera, commented that, "Canadian universities are listening with great interest as the call to boycott U.S. News & World Report rankings continues to increase in volume among our colleagues to the south.
-Many of our American colleagues say that they would like to resist the rankings, but fear it can't be done, especially if only a few institutions act.
-I write to let you know that institutions can take on the rankings.
-About a year ago, a growing number of Canadian institutions began to raise the same alarm, ultimately resulting in 25 of our 90+ institutions — including many of our leading universities — banding together to take just such a stand against the fall rankings issue of Maclean's, our Canadian equivalent ...
-It's time to question these third-party rankings that are actually marketing driven, designed to sell particular issues of a publication with repurposing of their content into even higher sales volume special editions with year-long shelf life."
+Led by the University of Toronto in 2005; in September 2006, 26 of 47 universities annually surveyed in Canada jointly refused to participate in annual national rankings of universities in Canada conducted by Maclean's University Rankings survey.
+The president of the University of Alberta then stated that: